Prosecutors say no bail stiff enough for Ghislaine Maxwell, accused Jeffrey Epstein madam

 Prosecutors in their filing Friday said that Maxwell's new bail request largely "rehashes" arguments she made in July when her first bail application was rejected.

-And prosecutors said her offer to effectively waive extradition from France in the even that she skipped bail was not worth any weight because that nation's officials have reiterated to prosecutors that it does not extradite its citizens from criminal prosecution.
+And prosecutors said her offer to effectively waive extradition from France in the event that she skipped bail was not worth any weight because the French Ministry of Justice has reiterated to prosecutors that the nation does not extradite its citizens for criminal prosecution.

 "Accordingly, the defendant's foreign ties, wealth, and skill at avoiding detection continue to weigh in favor of detention," prosecutors wrote.